 And slow cooking is how food wants to be cooked.
 Allowing the food to slowly be broken down, flavors to be mingling over time, and juices releasing in a natural flow yields a dish that always hits home.

 Did you know that slow cooking is the most nutritious way to cook?
-The foods are cooked at a lower temperature which preserves many of the nutrients.
+Sites like Compt-Aam know that nutritious doesn’t have to mean that you miss out on any of the flavor – and there are always ways to add a little extra, should you feel you need it.
+With slow cooking, the foods are cooked at a lower temperature which preserves many of the nutrients.
 This is also a more traditional method (our ancestors used the Earth Oven method, burying the food in the ground to cook and steam on top of hot rocks.
 P.S.
 I’m probably going to convince my husband we need one of these very soon, and I don’t think he’ll need much convincing).

 If you already dig the slow cooker concept, or have been eyeing a pressure cooker, then I URGE you to buy one of these Instant Pot Multi-Cookers These things changed my life.
 I often give them as gifts because every cook will love them.
 There’s a huge blogging culture revolving around pressure-cooking and instant pot recipes, so you’ll be pleased to easily find new recipes for everything!
 Amazon always has crazy deals on these multi-cookers so snatch one up online, for sure.
 This is my secret to a one hour bone broth.

 Everyone’s lining up for organic produce but not many people are willing to throw in a few extra bucks for some quality meat.
 Shopping for quality meat matters far more than quality vegetables, because the cheap meat is literally killing us.